 Exercise.
 No matter their life stage, be sure your dog gets plenty of exercise.
 It will help keep them happy and at a healthy weight.
 Just don’t overdo it, especially in large and giant breeds, because their skeletons are not mature until about 2 years of age.

 Vaccines and visits to the vet.
 Take your dog to the vet every year for a checkup and vaccines to protect them against disease.

 Older Dogs and How to Take Care of Them

 Food.
 Older dogs may not need as much food as they did when they were younger.
-Ask your vet whether you should switch to food made for senior dogs and how much to feed him.
+Ask your vet whether you should switch to food made for senior dogs and how much to feed them.

 Checkups.
 You may need to begin taking your older dog to the vet for checkups every 6 months.
 That's because later in life, dogs are more likely to develop arthritis and other diseases.
 Routine blood tests can help detect problems early, such as kidney disease.
-Early diagnosis and therapy can help prolong his life.
+Early diagnosis and therapy can help prolong their life.

 Temperature.
 Older dogs still need exercise.
 But they often can't handle extreme temperatures as well.
 So, protect your senior dog from overheating.

 Home.
 Later in life, dogs may have poorer vision and more trouble walking and thinking clearly.
 "Age-proof" your house to protect your dog by keeping the floor clear of electric cords and other objects.
-Provide thicker bedding so there is less pressure on his joints when lying down.
+Provide thicker bedding so there is less pressure on their joints when lying down.